nhayward/revpit/user/pages/02.editors/cassandra-brown/bio.md

 **What hobbies do you have outside of writing and editing?**

-I've been working on myself a lot lately.
-I've lost over 185lbs over the last two years by eating keto and working out, practicing MMA, yoga, and running my first 5k.
-I also love crafting; painting with acrylics, and generally MacGyvering pretty and sparkly things.
+I've lost 185lbs over the last two years by eating keto and working out, practicing MMA, taking ballet classes, and doing daily yoga.
+I also love crafting, pretty and sparkly things, learning tarot, how to properly do my makeup and upkeep of my purple hair.
+I adore hanging out with my boyfriend.

-**What published book did you love in 2018, and what did you love about it?**
+**What is your favorite book to reread, and why?**

-_Neverworld Wake_ by Marisha Pessl.
-It’s the perfect creepy beach read for when school lets out and you want an escape.
-It kept me on my toes, had twists and turns that shocked even me, someone who picks up on patterns and usually guesses the endings easily.
-There’s alternate timelines, Groundhog Day mind games, and amazing writing.
-Read it, you won’t be disappointed.
+_Harry Potter and the Order of the Phoenix_.
+No matter how many times I read it (at least three dozen times so far!), I notice new things and the characters grow and change depending on what’s going on in my life at the time.
+Sometimes I feel more like Malfoy, sometimes like Sirius, and sometimes like Molly Weasley!